 - Whisk again before pouring into a cup or mug and serve with a sprinkle of nutmeg.
 Makes 6-8 servings.

 Watch how to create classic Christmas eggnog with this eggnog recipe by Chef John…

-Note: This recipes uses raw egg whites.
-While the chances of consuming an egg infected with salmonella is 0.005% or one egg out 20,000, if any egg has been in contact with salmonella, any bacteria would most likely be on the outside of the shell.
+Note: This eggnog recipe uses raw egg whites.
+While the chance of consuming an egg infected with salmonella is 0.005% or one egg out 20,000, if an egg has been in contact with salmonella, any bacteria would most likely be on the outside of the shell.
 To reduce this risk, I always recommend using only fresh, refrigerated, clean grade A or AA eggs, and avoiding contact between the yolks or whites and the shell.
-I would also recommend cleaning the eggs with equal parts of water and vinegar to naturally disinfect the shell if you have any concerns about consuming raw eggs.
+While eggs are washed before packaging, cleaning the eggs with equal parts of water and vinegar will naturally disinfect the shell if you have any concerns about consuming raw eggs.